 A variety of print media and electronic media of different forms of ownership is operating in Belarus.
 Foreign media are widely represented in the national media space, too.

-Printed press is available mainly in the Belarusian and Russian languages, though there are some newspapers in English, Polish, Ukrainian and German.
+Printed press is available mainly in the Belarusian and Russian languages; there are publications in English and Chinese.

 The most influential newspapers include Belarus Segodnya and the Respublika.
 Local editions of major Russian newspapers Komsomolskaya Pravda and Argumenty i Fakty are very popular in Belarus, too.

-All in all, more than 4,000 print media outlets are distributed throughout the country, including those from Russia, Ukraine, Kazakhstan, the USA, the UK, Germany, Italy, France, the Netherlands, Poland, Lithuania, Latvia.
+All in all, more than 1,700 foreign print media outlets are distributed in the country, including those from Russia and Kazakhstan.

 Seven national news agencies, including five private ones, operate in Belarus.